Your First Analysis

 NoteUnderstanding the Outputs

 Singular values (d): Larger values = more important components.
-These decrease rapidly - the first few PCs capture most variation.
+They decrease rapidly — the first few PCs capture most structure and the rest capture progressively less.

 U matrix (sample loadings): Each row is a sample, each column is a PC.
-Values show how much each sample “loads on” that PC.
-This is what we plot for population structure.
+The values tell you where each sample sits in the low-dimensional space defined by that component.
+This is what we plot to see population clusters.

 V matrix (SNP loadings): Each row is a SNP, each column is a PC.
-Values show how much each SNP contributes to that PC.
-High absolute values = SNPs driving that component.
+High absolute values identify SNPs that drive separation along that component — useful for understanding the biological basis of the structure.

 variance_prop <- (d_values^2) / sum(d_values^2)